M-Chao77/M-Chao77/README.md

 ### Hello!
-I'm Matthew, a Statistical Data Science major at UC Davis experience working on data analysis and modeling projects using Python and R, with foundational expoerience in SQL.
+I'm Matthew, a Statistical Data Science major at UC Davis with experience working on data analysis and modeling projects using Python and R, with foundational expoerience in SQL.
 I’m currently seeking data science / data analytics internship opportunities where I can continue building practical, industry-relevant skills.
 ---

 ## Technical Skills (Actively Developing)